ethereum/EIPs/EIPS/eip-fhe.md

 `||error(c)||∞ <= R||error(c)||∞  + nt*n*Aks + n*2^-(t+1)` in worst case and
 `variance(error(c)) <= R^2*variance(error(c)) + nt*n*Vks + n*2^(2*(t+1))` in average case

+One way to implement this without introducing an equivalent opcode for each circuit operator in EVM would be to make only 2 new opcodes `FHEE` and `FHEL` to enter and leave `FHE` context that indicates that opcodes in the section should perform their equivalents on the specified FHE circuit descriptor left on the top of stack before calling `FHEE`.

-Most of the design is based on the academic works of Ilaria Chillotti1, Nicolas Gama, Mariya Georgieva, and Malika Izabachene, cryptology ePrint 2017/430
+Most of the mathematical design is based on the academic works of Ilaria Chillotti1, Nicolas Gama, Mariya Georgieva, and Malika Izabachene, cryptology ePrint 2017/430
 ## Rationale
-A separate layer of storage was decided so the same opcodes in the VM can handle encrypted data with only knowledge of the context.
+An operation context-switching flag was decided so the same opcodes in the VM that can handle encrypted data with only knowledge of the context and the circuit descriptor.
-This can be achieved by either a new opcode pair or by directly determining it with every VM implementation by offset calculation.
 TLWE was choosen for it's extremely fast bootstraping and quasi-limitless homomorphic property which is a huge step in homomorphic encryption.
 ## Backwards Compatibility
-Incompatibilities with SSTORE and SLOAD will take place with contracts that are not aware of the subset/extension limits of each other.
-A solution for this can be that SSTORE and SLOAD will only enter this area of the storage with knowledge of a user-provided secret context
+VM implementations without this feature should revert on encountering `FHEE`
 ## Test Cases
-Realistic amount of key-switches (as in IRL business cases)
+Realistic amount of key-switches (as in RL business cases)
 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).